OleMussmann/Nix-Package-Search/README.md

 Find installable packages at lightning speed and sort the result by relevance, split by ...

-- exact hits, the package _matching your exact string_
+- indirect hits - packages that _contain the search string_,
-- direct hits, packages that _start with the search string_
+- direct hits - packages that _start with the search string_,
-- indirect hits, packages that _contain the search string_
+- exact hits - the package that _matches your exact string_,

 ... in configurable individual colors, optionally separated by a newline.
 Have a look: